Lachicagladiadora/clean-code/readme.md

 # Objects and data structure

-1. Use getters and setters
-2. Make objects have private members
+1. Make objects have private members